armykongtap/Time-series-Final/README.md

 In the DTW distance calculation between two time series sequences, regarding Sakoe and Chiba (1978)'s paper (DOI: [10.1109/TASSP.1978.1163055](https://doi.org/10.1109/TASSP.1978.1163055)), we modified the weights to find that what is the optimal values of the weights that make the accuracy better.
 Moreover, we considered other cells instead of the three modified neighboring cells and find out the effect on the classification accuracy

+To briefly explain about the algorithm, firstly, the DTW algorithm is the distance function for calculating how two time series sequences is

 The implemented python codes ```dtw.py``` and ```dtw_p.py``` modified from ```dtw.py``` in [eug/dynamic-time-warping](https://github.com/eug/dynamic-time-warping)

+Our experiment is on the ECG200 datasets, that are attached in this repo.

+We seperated the test into 2 parts.
+(A)

-The summary is, we can't find the optimal values of the weights, but we can ...
+The summary is, we can't find the optimal values of the weights, but we can find that the weight that have the most significantly affect to the classification accuracy is

 ## Part II: Shape averaging method